Bamako Entry Requirements

 Alcohol

-Must be 18+ years old; opened bottles may be confiscated
+Must be over 18 years.
+Opened bottles may be confiscated during bag search.

 Tobacco